Grant Request Guidelines

 What organizations are eligible to apply?

-• The organization must be a 501(c)3 public charity in good standing with the Internal Revenue Service.
-First time applicants are required to upload its IRS Determination Letter.
+• Eligible applicants must be 501(c)(3) public charities in good standing with the Internal Revenue Service.
+First-time applicants must upload their IRS Determination Letter.

-• The organization must primarily support people or programs in Delaware.
+• Organizations must primarily serve people or programs in Delaware.

 What type of funding requests are preferred?

-• A majority of the Foundation’s funding is aligned with defined programs or services but the Foundation will consider requests for a variety of uses including general operations, and small or large capital projects.
+• Most of the Foundation’s funding supports defined programs or services.
+However, we will also consider requests for general operating support, as well as small or large capital projects.

 Does the Foundation support capital campaigns?

 • Rarely.
-Most funding by the Foundation supports programs, projects or operations with implementation timelines under 12-months.
-Generally, the Foundation does not provide funding for endowments or restricted capital campaigns.
+The Foundation typically funds programs, projects, or operations with implementation timelines under 12 months.
+We generally do not support endowments or restricted capital campaigns.

 What is a typical grant size?

 • The average grant is $20,000-$30,000.
-If an organization is seeking funding above that level, we strongly recommend having a discussion with the Laffey-McHugh staff prior to submitting the grant application.
+If your organization is seeking more, we strongly recommend contacting Laffey-McHugh staff before submitting an application.

 Does the Foundation provide multi-year grants?